liberation/django-registration/docs/default-backend.rst

     is optional, and a default of ``True`` will be assumed if it is not supplied.

+``ACCOUNT_ACTIVATION_EMAIL_BCC``
+   A list of tuples containing the name and address of the people who should receive a copy of every activation mail sent.

 By default, this backend uses :class:`registration.forms.RegistrationForm` as its form class for user registration; this can be overridden by passing the keyword